opentx/opentx-taranis-manual/faq.md

 ## Two XJT modules, telemetry from internal and external module, Crossfire and internal module

 This is a bit more exotic question but comes up often enough so that it needs a proper explaination why this problematic.

-Smart.port for S.port for short is a bus protocol that is used for connecting sensors/flight controllers to receivers.
+Smart.port (S.port for short) is a bus protocol that is used for connecting sensors/flight controllers to receivers.
 When two devices try to talk at the same time on the bus, the two signal interfere which each other and the data is lost.
 This problem is solved by